druglogics/ags-paper/docs/index.md

 - *Ensemble-wise* results do not correlate with *model-wise* results (see correlation results for [CASCADE 1.0](#correlation) and [CASCADE 2.0](#correlation-1)).
 This happens because some drug perturbed models do not have stable states and thus cannot be evaluated for synergy. ^[Using minimal trapspaces, where there is almost always an attractor found and the global output of the model can be [calculated](https://druglogics.github.io/druglogics-doc/modeloutputs.html), we observed higher correlation between *ensemble-wise* and *model-wise* results (as expected)]
 - *Model-wise* ROC results are always better compared to *ensemble-wise* ROC results for the single predictor models (e.g. the *calibrated* non-normalized model results).
-- When using a combined model predictor (see [here](#auc-sensitivity)) to augment/correct the calibrated models results, Drabme's *Bliss* synergy assessement always brings significant performance benefit for the ensemble-wise results.
+- When using a combined model predictor (see [here](#auc-sensitivity)) to augment/correct the calibrated models results, Drabme's *Bliss* synergy assessment always brings significant performance benefit for the ensemble-wise results.
 When using *HSA*, that is not always the case (see [one example](#auc-sensitivity-2) and [another](#auc-sensitivity-5)).
 - The *model-wise* results do not bring any performance benefit when used in a combined predictor.
 - The value of $\beta = -1$ is a good estimation for the value that maximizes the combined predictor's performance ($calibrated + \beta \times random$) across all of the report's relevant investigations.